-Wartime veterans or their surviving spouse with limited income may be eligible to receive the VA Aid and Attendance benefit to help pay for assistance they may need in everyday activities or with long-term elder care, home care aides, skilled nursing, or adult daycare.
+Wartime veterans or their surviving spouse with limited income may be eligible to receive the VA Aid and Attendance benefit to help pay for the assistance they may need in everyday activities or with long-term elder care, home care aides, skilled nursing, or adult daycare.
 The VA announced new rules going into effect on October 18, 2018, which changes qualification for the benefit.
-The two most significant changes are implementing a look back period and a new approach in calculating net worth.
+The two most significant changes are implementing a look-back period and a new approach in calculating net worth.

 Look Back Period

 The addition of a three-year look-back period for gifting may have the most negative impact on applicants.
 Beginning October 18, the VA will begin to look at asset transfers that the applicant made in the past 3 years.
 If a transfer was made for less than fair market value, the VA will consider it a gift and will impose a penalty.

 Previously, the VA determined eligibility through a subjective approach.
 It would look at the applicant’s total countable assets, which could be no more than $30,000.00-$80,000.00, in conjunction with several other factors such as income and expected lifespan.
 The new rules take a more objective approach and look at an applicant’s net worth.